xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 ## Prepare a new blog post

-In the `xpack.github.io` web Git:
+In the `xpack/web-jekyll` GitHub repo:

-- select the `xpack-develop` branch
+- select the `develop` branch
 - add a new file to `_posts/meson-build/releases`
 - name the file like `2020-10-16-meson-build-v0-55-3-2-released.md`
 - name the post like: **xPack Meson Build v0.55.3-2 released**.
 - as `download_url` use the tagged URL like `https://github.com/xpack-dev-tools/meson-build-xpack/releases/tag/v0.55.3-2/`
 - update the `date:` field with the current date
 - update the Travis URLs using the actual test pages
+- update the SHA sums via copy/paste from the original build machines (it is very important to use the originals!)

 If any, refer to closed [issues](https://github.com/xpack-dev-tools/meson-build-xpack/issues)